How to Get the Most for Your Trade-in

-Dealers in most states will give you a credit for the value of your trade-in when determining the purchase price for sales tax calculations.
-This can result in a significant savings.
+Most states will credit the value of your trade-in when determining the purchase price for sales tax calculations.
+This can result in a significant discount off the total amount you’ll pay.
 These savings are not available if you sell your car to a third party.

 - Clean it!
 Make sure your car sparkles both inside and out.
 Remove any clutter or personal items, vacuum the interior, and try to air out any odors.
 Just like selling a home, spend a few minutes on the presentation if you want to attract a buyer.

 - Fix Small Issues Do you have a knob missing from the controls?
 Is there a rip in one of the seats?
 Invest in small touch-ups that can get you a higher appraisal price.
 Other things car appraisers look for: scratches, dents, windshield cracks, tire damage, old floor mat, etc.